 At this point they’ll look into the branding of your band.
 What’s unique about you?
 Is there a good story to tell?
 Why do your fans care about your band?
 A&R look at the photos, graphics, and design of all web space.
 Having great music, a great story, and great visuals is a killer combination.
 You should aim to be better than the three most successful bands that you measure yourselves against.

-During this step, record label scouts look at the bio.
-The bio is going to either be on Facebook (About section), or the band website.
+During this step, record label scouts may look at the bio.
 If there is something you want to tell the industry that isn’t suited for the public (online), have that prepared in a separate press bio.
 Until you have a full length album or two under your belt, I recommend the bio be under five paragraphs.
-Two or three is ideal.
 Put the big talking points up front.
-In addition, having a short one paragraph bio is helpful.
+In addition, having a short one-paragraph bio is helpful.
 Those come in handy when emailing anybody in the industry.

 Is there a fan base or a buzz?

 There are various metrics to find out if you have a fanbase.
-The first metrics scouts look at is social media followers on the four major platforms (FB, IG, TW, YT).
+The first metrics scouts look at – after perhaps Spotify monthly listeners – is social media followers on the major platforms (IG, TT, FB, TW, YT).
 Comments and engagement give labels social proof that you have a fan base.
 If it’s not there when scouts find you, it’s bad.
-The consumption metrics labels look at are Spotify plays, Spotify monthly listeners, weekly streams (on Nielsen Connect), track sales, and EP/Album sales (on Nielsen SoundScan).
-NextBigSound.com provides various online metrics like social media followers, Pandora, SoundCloud, Wikipedia searches, Songkick, Bandcamp, etc. Labels look at how long you’ve been around, and the work you’ve done to get to this point.
+The consumption metrics labels look at are Spotify plays, Spotify monthly listeners, TikTok stats, weekly streams (on Music Connect), and EP/Album (equivalent) sales.
+Labels look at how long you’ve been around, and the work you’ve done to get to this point.

 There are a lot of record labels looking for artists to sign.
-Yet I’m not seeing a lot of hard rock and metal artists get signed now without a fan base.
+Yet I’m not seeing a lot of hard rock and metal artists get signed now without a fan base or large social media following.
 It’s getting tougher and tougher to make money in the business, and more expensive to promote.
 So the risks are higher now.
 The people that make financial decisions at labels are going to feel a lot better about a record deal if there is a visible fan base to sell music to.
 Finally, our sales channels are now algorithm-based and virally driven.
 So it takes a fan “base” to share, like, and follow to get those algorithms going.

 A&R are looking for dedication and good work ethic.
 For rock bands in particular, touring is mandatory.
 If certain members of the band are not willing to tour, it’s a problem.
 Your concerts and tour history are found on BandsInTown.com.
 It’s important that you register and log your shows on BandsInTown, as some shows do not post automatically.